iTwenty/personal-website/content/posts/04-swift-collections/index.md

 We can now move through our FunkyArray from both ends.
 But we can't yet change the value at any given Index.
 That functionality is provided by MutableCollection.

 ### MutableCollection
-If we try to modify any value in FunkyArray using subscript, things will crash and burn[^compiler_crash].
+If we try to modify any value in FunkyArray using subscript, we will be greeted with a compile error.
 Collection only gives us subscript read access to it's elements.
 To unlock write access, we need to conform to MutableCollection.
 Protocol definition is simple -

 ```swift
 protocol MutableCollection: Collection {